FlexMeasures/flexmeasures/documentation/tut/supplier.rst

 For Suppliers
 *************

-- Go to the VPP's Dashboard page
+- Go to the the :ref:`dashboard`
-- Check opportunities in the Portfolio page
+- Check opportunities in the :ref:`portfolio` page
-- Order flexibility in the DR action page
+- Order flexibility in the :ref:`control` page
-- (Optional) Check analyses in the Analytics page
+- (Optional) Check analyses in the :ref:`analytics` page